ShawSumma/axolotl/src/chapter_2.md

 ## Mutability

-rust's philosophy on mutability is used, principally that
+rust's philosophy on mutability is used, principally that only one entity can have mutable access xor anyone can have immutable access.
+This is also the case for references, and aliases.